F5Networks/f5-telemetry-streaming/docs/setting-up-consumer.rst

  - Port: Default is 8088, this can be configured within the Global Settings section of the Splunk HEC.
  - API Key: An API key must be created and provided in the passphrase object of the declaration, refer to Splunk documentation for the correct way to create an HEC token.

+If you want to specify proxy settings for Splunk consumers in TS 1.17 and later, see the :ref:`Splunk Proxy<splunkproxy>` example.

 ..
-NOTE:: If you want to specify proxy settings for Splunk consumers in TS 1.17 and later, see the :ref:`Splunk Proxy<splunkproxy>` example.
+NOTE:: When using the :doc:`custom endpoints feature<custom-endpoints>`, be sure to include **/mgmt/tm/sys/global-settings** in your endpoints for Telemetry Streaming to be able to find the hostname.

+**NEW in TS 1.19** |br|
+Be sure to see :ref:`Memory usage spikes<splunkmem>` in the Troubleshooting section for information on the **compressionType** property introduced in TS 1.19.
+When set to **none**, this property stops TS from compressing data before sending it to Splunk, which can help reduce memory usage.

 Example Declaration:

+..
+IMPORTANT:: This example has been updated with the **compressionType** property introduced in TS 1.19.
+If you are using a previous version of Telemetry Streaming, this declaration will fail.
+When using a previous version, remove the **compressionType** line and the preceding comma (highlighted in yellow).

 .. literalinclude:: ../examples/declarations/splunk.json
     :language: json
+    :emphasize-lines: 11, 12

 |